AnthonyKim89/react-ui/docs/CSS.md

 The [React Bootstrap](https://react-bootstrap.github.io/) library is also included, which means there are React components available for most Bootstrap widgets.
 Using them is advisable whenever appropriate.

+For iconography, the [font-awesome](http://fontawesome.io/) toolkit is available.
+It will be automatically applied to elements with the appropriate `fa` CSS classes attached.

 Note: We do not yet have our own Bootstrap theme, but one should be created sooner or later to minimize the need for ad-hoc overriding of Bootstrap styles.

 ## File Organization